wittywit/wittywit/README.md

 - 👋 Hi, I’m @wittywit
 - 👀 I’m interested in Absurdity.
-- 🌱 I’m currently learning how to use absurdity to make machine more intelligenyt and humans less machines.
+- 🌱 I’m currently learning how to use absurdity to make machine more intelligent and humans less machines.
 - 💞️ I’m looking to collaborate on fun and helpful projects
 - 📫 How to reach me @createitwitty on instagram